 The six connected diamonds surrounding a common centre strongly resemble a hemp leaf, where this pattern gets its name.
 Hemp fabric has been used a lot in Japan for clothing and accessories.
 Since hemp grows very quickly, this pattern is often used for children’s clothes, in the hope that they too can grow strong and healthy.

-Kimono Patterns – Not only Kimono or Yukata!
+Traditional Japanese Patterns – Not Just for Kimono

-For a long time, wagara were used exclusively for kimono and yukata, so came to be seen as old-fashioned.
-As the kimono industry fell into decline, wagara were in danger of being forgotten as a lost art, until they recently started to be seen in modern designs for bags, accessories and interior household items.
+For a long time, wagara were used exclusively for kimono and yukata, so they came to be seen as old-fashioned.
+As the kimono industry fell into decline, wagara were in danger of being forgotten as a lost art, until they began to be used again in modern designs for bags, accessories, and interior household items.
 Nowadays, it’s easy to find wagara designs on everything from dishes and cups to hand-held fans and phone cases, even at your local 100 yen shop.

-So, next time you see or wear a kimono, remember to bear in mind the powerful symbolic meaning behind your pattern, the seasonal context, your age and social status etc. Or, on the other hand, keep it simple and go for your favourite colour!
+So, next time you see or wear a kimono, you can better understand how the beautiful patterns might reflect the occasion, your age or even social status.
+Or, on the other hand, just keep it simple and go with your favourite colour!